top of page

 Being on the receiving end of QOS energy is not a simple experience.
 When the attraction is real, grounded in genuine desire for you as a specific person, it's powerful.
 It's affirming without conditions.
 But when it's projection, when you're being related to as a category rather than a person, you feel it in ways that are hard to name but impossible to ignore.
 There's a specific kind of loneliness in being desired for what you represent rather than who you are.
 You're present in the room and absent from the experience at the same time.

-That experience moves through these spaces constantly without anyone saying it out loud.
+That experience moves through the interracial swinger community constantly without anyone saying it out loud.
 The men who've felt it know exactly what this paragraph is describing.
 And any honest conversation about the QOS lifestyle has to hold that reality.
 Not to shame the dynamic, but because pretending it doesn't happen is how it keeps happening.

 This is the question people search and nobody answers directly.
 So here it is.

 A preference says: I'm attracted to this.
 A fetish says: I need this specific thing for the experience to work the way I need it to.
-That difference is everything.
+That difference is everything in the QOS dynamic.
 If the connection only functions because of what someone represents, their race, the idea you've attached to them, the thing they're supposed to fulfill, then you're not connecting with a person.
 You're connecting with an image.
 And images don't have an interior life.
 People do.

-That doesn't make attraction to a specific type wrong.
+That doesn't make interracial lifestyle preference wrong.
 Attraction has patterns in everyone.
 The question is whether you've examined yours.
 Where they came from, what they're built on, whether the person in front of you has any actual room to be themselves inside the dynamic you're creating.
 If the answer is yes, you're in a good space.
 If you've never asked the question, that's where it gets complicated.

 The Mirror